 It is my pleasure to welcome you to our online woodworking store.
 Please let our staff introduce themselves on our Meet the Highland Woodworking Staff page.
 And if you enjoy your visit to Highland Woodworking's cyberstore, we hope you'll pass the word along to your woodworking friends.
-We are always adding more signature hand tools, the latest power tool advances and of course band saw blades and tips that will turn you into a re-sawing machine and so please bookmark us and check back often.
+We are always adding more signature hand tools, the latest power tool advances and of course band saw blades and tips that will turn you into a re-sawing machine, so please bookmark us and check back often.

 Sincerely, Chris Bagby, Owner

 P.S.
 Remember, old-fashioned as it may sound, we depend on actual commerce to keep us going.
 Please support our efforts to serve you online and make us your woodworking supply source by shopping our huge selection of woodworking products.
 Shop Highland Woodworking's complete selection of Woodworking Tools, Equipment & Supplies - We appreciate your business!